 Needle positioning on a mechanical and Computerized Sewing Machines

 The position of the needle when the machine comes to a stop is a major factor in determining the strength of your stitches.
 If the needle stops in the up position, the fabric can move around and weaken your last made stitch.
 Ideally, you want the needle to stop in the down position which holds the fabric in place and allows you to turn it without weakening the stitch.
 In mechanical machines, you’ll have to press the foot pedal carefully to stop the needle in the down position before turning the fabric.
 Computerized sewing machines often have a feature known as the “needle up/down” selector.
 The user can set this to always automatically stop the needle in the down or up position.
 This is a convenient feature that reduces errors and loose stitches.

 One other useful feature on a computerized sewing machine is the automatic thread cutter.
 Old fashioned machines require the user to cut the thread with a pair of scissors at the end of sewing.
 The automatic thread cutter does this for you on computerized sewing machines.

 On mechanical sewing machines, you adjust the thread tension turning a knob until you get your desired tension.
 Computerized sewing machines feature an automatic thread tensioner which senses when the thread tension needs adjustment and automatically adjust the tension.

 Both types of machines have similar parts and are of similar size.
 They both take up roughly the same amount of space if you want to store them.
-Some come with their own carrying cases and you can easily find carrying cases that fit both.
+Some come with their own carrying cases, and you can easily find carrying cases that fit both.
 However, mechanical machines contain gears and are therefore slightly heavier than computerized sewing machines.
-If you will be carrying your machine to and from classes regularly, you might want to get the lighter computerized models.
+If you would be taking your machine to and from classes regularly, you might want to get the lighter computerized models.